 Step 9: Submit final payroll forms and file taxes

 After you issue final paychecks, file employment tax forms and make the business tax deposits on the regular schedule.
-If you’re short of cash, contact the Bureau of Internal Revenue to discuss options to reduce the amount you owe.
+If you’re short of cash, contact your national tax office to discuss options to reduce the amount you owe.

 Next, you’ll need to submit your sales tax forms and any taxes you collected up to the date of closing.
 Write “FINAL” across the top of the form.
 Then talk to your local agency about how to close your tax account.
-Depending on how you set up your business, the Bureau of Internal Revenue may have requirements for filing final income tax returns.
+Depending on how you set up your business, your national tax office may have requirements for filing final income tax returns.

 Lastly, you’ll need to file your final tax returns if you hired employees or independent contractors.
 File forms and make payments by their regular due dates, and mark them final.